-For notes on MS, plus a full written report (1-2 pages) with comments and suggestions for development – stories or extracts of up to 3000 words: £65.00, stories or extracts of up to 4500 words: £80.00.
+For a full written report (2-3 pages) with comments and suggestions for development – stories or extracts of up to 4000 words: £125.00, stories or extracts of up to 8000 words: £185.00.
 Longer pieces by arrangement.
 I will submit my report by an agreed deadline, usually a maximum of two weeks.

-Appraisal includes page annotation as well as a written report.
-For a full-length manuscript, this is usually at least 5 pages, often longer.
-Initially, please send an email or brief letter, telling me a little about you and your writing, plus a detailed outline or synopsis, and a sample of your work (around 15-20 double-spaced pages would be fine).
+Appraisal includes a detailed written report.
+For a full-length manuscript, this is usually at least 6 pages, often longer.
+Initially, please send an email or brief letter, telling me a little about you and your writing, plus a detailed outline or synopsis, and a sample of your work (around 15-20 double line-spaced pages would be fine).
 This will enable me to decide whether I am able to take on the work.
 There is no charge for this initial reading.
 If I am able to work with the manuscript, I will then contact you and ask you send the full manuscript.
-You can submit work electronically, or as a hard copy by post.
-The ms should be laid out as follows: double line spaced, with 12pt font (Arial or Times New Roman).
-Please don’t forget to number pages!
-If you are submitting by post, your manuscript should be printed on one side of the paper only, and follow the above guidelines for layout.
-The turnaround time for a full-length manuscript is usually around four weeks but no more than six.
+Please see submission guidelines below.

 *10% discount on a re-read and report on your redrafted version

 Initially, please get in touch via the contact page to arrange submission.